freebsd-net/tcp-testsuite/README.md

 An extended version is available from [NPLab's respository](https://github.com/nplab/packetdrill) and overcomes this limitation and adds support for SCTP and UDPLite.

-To run all test scripts, execute the `tcsh` script `run-all-tests`.
+To run all test scripts, execute the `tcsh` script `run-all-tests` with root priviledges.

 This work is sponsored by Netflix, Inc.